nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_multi_cluster/objects_multi_cluster.md

     !!!note

-           Secondary cluster storage will be made available within just a couple of minutes after adding it to Multi-Cluster
+           Secondary cluster storage will be made available within just a couple of minutes after adding it to Multi-Cluster.

     ![](images/mc-06.png)